 \section{Introduction}

 Over the past two decades, astronomical photometric surveys have expanded our view of the universe, collecting vast datasets that contain billions of galaxies.
-Projects such as the Sloan Digital Sky Survey (SDSS), the Dark Energy Survey (DES), and the upcoming Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST) have made quality photometric observations available on a previously-unseen scale~\cite{york2000sdss, abbott2018des,ivezic2019lsst}.
+Projects such as the Sloan Digital Sky Survey (SDSS), the Dark Energy Survey (DES), and upcoming projects such as Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST) and the Nancy Grace Roman Space Telescope have made quality photometric observations available on a previously-unseen scale~\cite{york2000sdss, abbott2018des,ivezic2019lsst}.
 These large catalogs enable comprehensive studies of galaxy formation and evolution, including analyses of galaxy morphology and structure.
 Galaxy morphology, in particular, provides valuable insights into a galaxy’s formation history and evolutionary pathway~\cite{bamford2009galaxy, conselice2014evolution}.
 However, robustly deriving morphological parameters such as brightness, size, and shape across billions of sources is a formidable challenge, both in terms of computational resources and methodological complexity.

 Traditional parametric modeling techniques (e.g., fitting S\'ersic profiles) remain popular for extracting structural properties from galaxy images~\cite{peng2002galfit}, but they are computationally intensive and often rely on restrictive assumptions about the galaxy’s light profile.
 As surveys grow ever larger, there is a clear need for more scalable methods that can accurately model galaxy morphologies under realistic observational conditions.
-In recent years, machine learning has emerged as a powerful toolkit for handling high-dimensional, noisy astrophysical data~\cite{fluke2020survey, baron2019machine, banerji2010galaxy, barchi2020machine}.
+In recent years, machine learning has emerged as a powerful toolkit for handling high-dimensional, noisy astrophysical data~\cite{fluke2020survey, baron2019machine, banerji2010galaxy, barchi2020machine, dawes10review}.
 In particular, generative models have garnered interest for their ability to learn complex data distributions in an unsupervised or semi-supervised manner.